simonw/datasette/docs/full_text_search.rst

 The table page and table view API
 ---------------------------------

-Table views that support full-text search can be queried using the ``?_search=TERMS`` querystring parameter.
+Table views that support full-text search can be queried using the ``?_search=TERMS`` query string parameter.
 This will run the search against content from all of the columns that have been included in the index.

 Try this example: `fara.datasettes.com/fara/FARA_All_ShortForms?_search=manafort <https://fara.datasettes.com/fara/FARA_All_ShortForms?_search=manafort>`__